Monster Hunter Stories 2: Wings of Ruin

-is a role-playing video game developed by Capcom and Marvelous and published by Capcom for the Nintendo Switch and Windows.
+is a 2021 role-playing video game developed by Capcom and Marvelous and published by Capcom for the Nintendo Switch and Windows.
 It is a spinoff title in the Monster Hunter series and a sequel to Monster Hunter Stories (2016).
 The game was released worldwide on July 9, 2021.
+A sequel, Monster Hunter Stories 3: Twisted Reflection, was released in March 2026.

 Gameplay

 Similarly to Monster Hunter Stories, the player assumes the role of a Rider who befriends monsters by stealing eggs and hatching them.
 The player character joins their companion monster, or "Monstie", in turn-based battles against wild monsters.

 Monster Hunter Stories 2 adds additional gameplay mechanics, such as the "Buddies" system, in which the player character and their Monstie is joined by an additional character and Monstie.

 Battle

 During the player's turn, both the Rider and their Monstie will get to attack the enemy.
 Attacks for both the player and the enemy come in three types: Power, Speed, and Technical.
 Each category is stronger against one in particular in a rock-paper-scissors fashion: Power will win against Technical, Technical will win against Speed, and Speed will win against Power.
 When an enemy monster is targeting someone and that character attempts to attack it, a Head-to-Head will occur which pits their two attack types against each other, with the dominant attack type prevailing in the exchange.
 If the player character and their Monstie both use the same attack type while the enemy is targeting someone and have the type advantage, they will unleash a Double Attack and prevent the enemy from retaliating altogether.
 Winning battles will award the player with experience points and items.
 Beyond the main story, the player can engage in sidequests, called subquests.